top of page

 Corners are where strength is proven.
 They are also where water, debris, and grime love to hide when the geometry is wrong or the fabrication is rushed.

 A sink should feel seamless, solid, and cleanable.
 If a sink relies on shortcuts in the fabrication process, those shortcuts show up later as hard-to-clean seams, weak points, and edges that never quite feel right.
+The welding on our corners was so unusual that it earned us a private invitation to tour the Blue Origin facility.
+Read about the experience here.

 3. Real Workstation Function vs. Accessory Gimmicks

-It should not turn your sink into a cluttered storage bin of accessories you never use.
+A workstation sink should make you faster and more organized in the kitchen.
+It should not turn your sink into a cluttered storage bin of accessories you rarely touch.

 A smart workstation setup helps with: